Butler, Dragic help Heat pull away to beat Pacers in Game 1

-LAKE BUENA VISTA, Fla.
-(AP) — Jimmy Butler scored 28 points, Goran Dragic had 24 and the Miami Heat beat the Indiana Pacers 113-101 on Tuesday in the opener of their Eastern Conference first-round series.
+“I yell at him all the time to shoot the ball,” Adebayo said of Butler, who hadn’t made a 3-pointer since March 2.

+“Tonight it just clicked where he listened to me and he made some big 3s.”

-The Heat pulled away in the closing minutes, long after the Pacers had lost star guard Victor Oladipo to an eye injury.
+Butler scored 28 points and Goran Dragic had 24 for the Heat, who pulled away in the closing minutes, long after the Pacers had lost star guard Victor Oladipo to an eye injury.

-Bam Adebayo had 17 points, 10 rebounds and six assists for the Heat, who were just a little bit better in a mostly even matchup between the Nos.
+Adebayo had 17 points, 10 rebounds and six assists for the Heat, who were just a little bit better in a mostly even matchup between the Nos.
 4 and 5 seeds, who were separated by a game in the standings in this pandemic-shortened season.

+“I thought tonight we just didn’t play a 48-minute game,” Pacers coach Nate McMillan said.

 Indiana went 6-2 in the seeding games and Miami was 3-5, with the teams splitting a pair of meetings.
 The Pacers’ victory on Friday in the finale allowed them to take the No. 4 seed, which in other years would have been a bigger deal because it meant Indiana would have had home-court advantage.

-Butler seemed to treat it like a road game, appearing to jaw at one point toward the virtual Pacers fans filling the sides of the arena in the NBA’s Disney World bubble.
+Butler seemed to treat it like a road game, appearing to jaw at one point toward the virtual Pacers fans filling the sides of the arena in the NBA’s Disney World bubble — though he said it was to a coach he heard yapping at him.

+Butler’s first 3-pointer pushed a six-point lead to 104-95 with 3:26 left.
+He then forced a jump ball with T.J.
+Warren that he won, then came down and hit another 3 with 2:29 to play.

+“I mean, I take what the game gives me the majority of the time,” Butler said.
+“Sometimes I’m forced into taking some bad shots, but in the end my teammates, my coaches was like ‘Don’t lose this game, win it for us’ and that’s what I was thinking.
+Make the right play and those two possessions it was a pull-up 3.”

 T,J. Warren and Malcolm Brogdon scored 22 points apiece for the Pacers, who will try to even the series on Thursday.